November 21, 2020

 This includes a pervasive patriarchal attitude that sees women carry heavy loads of fresh food and fuelwood on their heads for miles on dirt rural roads to cook meals for the family.

 Rural women in Ghana spend many hours working on farms every day.
 They collect fuel for household use after farm works and travel on foot several miles through dense forests all by themselves — sometimes with children.

 The same women devote their time to caregiving when they are not on farms — diminishing their capacity to generate income.
-Especially as maternity is seen as an identity and motherhood becomes a means to assert a position in society.

 Back at the village, the men have fun:

 Not that I can link any of these board game-obsessed men to the women above, but Auntie Gyabena was headed to near the same area I found these men playing checkers.

 Would this trend significantly improve by the end of the century?